Prakhargarg-2010196/vite-template/README.md

 <br/>

-# Project Configurations
+## Repeatitive Commands

-Commands of good usage
+- To run typescript build : `ctrl + shift + B` and then tsc:build option  (This command will use the typeconfig.json

-To run typescript build use `ctrl + shift + B` and then tsc:build option this will use the typeconfig.json
+- To format entire project using prettier: `npx prettier --write *path to current directory*` (This command uses the prettierrc.cjs config file we would create)

-Configured eslint using eslintrc.cjs with following configs and plugins
+# ESLINT Configuration

 ## PLUGINS